 Q: Tell us about your studio setup.

-A: I have a full 3 room studio right in here in los angeles with the some outboard, vintage, top of the line recording hardware available at the other major commercial studios.
+A: I have a full 3 room studio right in here in Los Angeles with the vintage outboard gear and modern top of the line recording hardware available at major commercial studios.

 Q: Which artist would you like to work with and why?